csc-training/summerschool/mpi/docs/07-user-defined-communicators.md

 </div>

-# Using an own communicator
+# Using a custom communicator

 <div class=column>
 <p>